-- 1. Click the Inventory tile on the Aruba Instant On home page or click the Site Health banner and the click on Show inventory. - 2.
-Click the advanced settings ($\{6\}$) icon and select DNS.

-- 3. Select either of the three options: - Automatic(default) Configure Cloudflare DNS (1.1.1.1) as the DNS server.
-This option is selected by default. - Network assigned Configure DNS assigned by the network as the DNS server, for networks without a router. - ISP assigned Configure DNS assigned by ISP as the DNS server, for networks with a router. - Custom Specify a custom DNS server.
+- 1. Tap the Inventory tile on the Aruba Instant On home page or tap the Site Health banner and select Show inventory. - 2.
+Tap the advanced menu () icon in the Inventory page and select DNS. - 3.
+Select one of the following options: - Automatic(Default) Configure Cloudflare DNS (1.1.1.1) as the DNS server. - Network assigned Configure DNS assigned by the network as the DNS server, for networks without a router. - ISP assigned Configure DNS assigned by ISP as the DNS server, for networks with a router. - Custom Specify a custom DNS server.
 You can create up to 3 DNS servers for the network.
-To create a custom DNS server, follow these steps: - a.
+To create a custom DNS server, - a.
 Select the Custom radio button. - b.
 Enter the IP address of the DNS server and click +.
 To remove a DNS server click on the delete icon next to the DNS entry.